Land of the Northern Lights - 5 days

 CO2 emissions resulting from all trips on Bookmundi will be offset via investments in carbon reduction projects.

-- Reykjavik explore Iceland's colourful capital, where every street bursts with cool Nordic style
+- Reykjavik - Explore Iceland's colourful capital, where every street bursts with cool Nordic style

-- Hella spend two nights in Iceland's stunning countryside the ideal spot for hunting the Northern Lights
+- Hella - Spend two nights in Iceland's stunning countryside - the ideal spot for hunting the Northern Lights

-- Blue Lagoon unwind and rejuvenate in the mineralrich waters of the Blue Lagoon
+- Blue Lagoon - Unwind and rejuvenate in the mineral-rich waters of the Blue Lagoon

-- Seljalandsfoss and Skogafoss Iceland's iconic waterfalls
+- Seljalandsfoss and Skogafoss - Marvel at Iceland's iconic waterfalls

 - Show more